 Prenups can also spell out who is left with debt after a divorce.
 Debt accrued during a marriage is generally considered to be marital debt and divided between the divorcing parties, but a prenup can spell out debt brought to the marriage and how it is to be assigned.

 Talking to a skilled attorney can give you all the information you need about prenups.
 The family law attorneys with the Carolina Law Group can draft a sound document that protects your assets and gives you peace of mind.
-Call our firm at 252-672-2059 or contact us online to schedule a consultation at our New Bern or Beaufort office.
+Call our firm at 252-672-2059 or contact us online to schedule a consultation at our New Bern or Morehead City office.